↓

 Garden The Earth

 Mother Nature never fails to astound with its beauty.
-This amazing ball of swirls is what the clematis seed looks like on General Sikorski clematis after blooming several weeks earlier.
-Blooming in late spring, the … Continue reading →
+This amazing ball of swirls is what the clematis seed looks like on General Sikorski clematis after blooming several weeks earlier. … Continue reading →

 Types of Containers for Plants